EDUCBA

 VBA Range Cells – Example #4

-Now let us select a range of cells and change the color format for them.
-In example one, we had selected only one cell.
-But in this example, we will select a bunch of cells to blue color.
+Now let us select a range of cells and change their color format.
+In example one, we selected only one cell.
+But in this example, we will select a bunch of cells of blue color.
 For demonstration purposes, I have data in cell range E2:F4 as follows:

 VBA Range Cells Example 4-1